 The household may access benefits on the account only with a valid PA EBT ACCESS card.
 If the household cannot use the EBT system because of a disability, it may choose an authorized representative (AR) to get benefits.
 The AR receives a separate PA EBT ACCESS card and PIN.
 See Chapter 505, Authorized Representative.

 The CAO replaces lost or damaged ACCESS cards.
-The CAO must replace the card within five calendar days.
+The CAO must replace the card within two business days.

 After the first free replacement of a lost or stolen card, the CAO deducts a $2.50 fee to replace any future lost or stolen cards.
 There is no fee to replace a damaged card that is returned to the CAO.